DecoderRingClub/Security-Automation-Dev/README.md

-# Security Operations Automation Repository
+# Security Operations Automation Repository (Project code name: Candyland

 This repository contains a collection of automated tools and scripts designed to streamline security operations, incident response, and deployment processes.
 Our goal is to reduce manual intervention in security workflows while maintaining robust security standards.

 This repository is under active development.
 Features and scripts are being added regularly.
 ⚠️ **Note**: Always test automation scripts in a controlled environment before deploying to production systems.

-## 🎯 Purpose
+## Purpose

 - Automate repetitive security tasks and workflows
 - Standardize security response procedures